narath/brigopedia/README.md

 ### Security updates

-We created a Google Group, brigopedia-security-alerts@googlegroups.com, wich you can subscribe to to receive information about vurnerabilities and security updates for the following brigopedia components:
+We created a Google Group, brigopedia-security-alerts@googlegroups.com, which you can subscribe to to receive information about vurnerabilities and security updates for the following brigopedia components:

 * CentOS
 * Mediawiki